-Lyric mezzo soprano Megan Kahts is an emerging talent from South Africa who is based in Vienna, Austria.
-Having trained at the esteemed University for Music and Performing Arts Vienna in the mainstream classical tradition, Ms Kahts specialises in the performance of Early and Contemporary Music.
+Lyric mezzo soprano Megan Kahts is a rising star from South Africa, based in Vienna, Austria.
+Having trained at the esteemed University for Music and Performing Arts Vienna in the mainstream classical tradition, Ms Kahts sings internationally as an opera and concert singer, specialising in the performance of both Early and Contemporary Opera.

 In Vienna, Ms Kahts studied Voice under Claudia Visca, Lied und Oratorium under KS Robert Holl and Opera under Beverly Blankenship / Peter Marschik.
 She earned her bachelor’s degree in music Cum Laude from the University of Pretoria, South Africa.
 Throughout her studies and career so far, Ms Kahts has further honed her craft by participating in masterclasses with great artists and renowned pedagogues, most notably Michelle Breedt, Elly Ameling, Jeanette Favaro-Reuter, Annely Peebo and Alfred Burgstaller.
 She sang her first professional roles during her student years in Pretoria and in Vienna.

 Ms Kahts has received critical acclaim particularly for the productions she has sung for the Neue Oper Wien (Shostakovich and Krenek) and for Teatro Barocco in Laxenburg and Altenburg, where she embodied the roles of Susanna, Despina and Bastienne by Mozart, as well as Hasse’s Tisbe (Piramo e Tisbe) and Haydn’s Costanza (L’isola disabitata).
-She frequently gives Song recitals in Austria and can be regularly heard singing Mozart, Haydn and Schubert masses, as well as other Oratorio repertoire, in Vienna’s Church of St. Augustin and other concert venues.
+She frequently gives Song recitals in Austria and can be regularly heard singing Mozart, Haydn and Schubert masses, as well as other Oratorio repertoire, in concert venues inlcuding Vienna’s Church of St. Augustin.

-Megan Kahts is the Third Prize Winner of the International Student LiedDuo Competition in Enschede Holland and the First Prize Winner of the International Hugo Wolf Lied Duo Competition in Sofia, Bulgaria.
+Megan Kahts sang the first performance of the work “Three Sonnets” by Peter Klatzow, composed for her Lieder recital debut performance for the Songmakers’ Guild in Cape Town.
+She is the Third Prize Winner of the International Student LiedDuo Competition in Enschede Holland and the First Prize Winner of the International Hugo Wolf Lied Duo Competition in Sofia, Bulgaria.
 She has given Lieder recitals for Wiener Lieder Herbst, for the Imperial Talents series in the Imperial Hotel in Vienna, at the Haydnhaus and Schuberthaus in Vienna, in Schloss Niederfellabrunn and for the Junge Schubertiade Wien – as well as for several concert series’ around South Africa.
 Her dedicated work on Lieder, particularly with pianist and coach Stephan Matthias Lademann, lies at the heart of her musicianship.

 During her studies in South Africa, Megan Kahts won prizes in various South African music competitions, winning the First prize in the Phillip Moore Music Competition; and the Second prize (and Mimi Coertse’s Singer’s Award, as well as five other awards) in the UNISA South African Bursary Competition.